Firenze11/quantitative_aesthetics/README.md

 # quantitative_aesthetics
-repository for quantitative aesthetics class
+This is the repository for quantitative aesthetics class